smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 The proposed Policy Table structure assumes that SDL core enums are defined in the RPC Spec and are _not_ defined within the Policy Table.

-Additionally if there is a custom data item in the PTU that uses an enum not defined in a modules max supported RPC Spec version, no validation will be performed on this parameter.
-The impact of this note means that Core will pass custom enum data types it does not recognize as a string to/from the hmi/mobile device.
+Additionally if there is a custom data item in the PTU that uses an enum that is not defined in a module's local RPC Spec, no validation will be performed on this parameter.
+The impact of this is that Core will pass enum data types it does not recognize as a raw string between the HMI and mobile device.

 ### Vehicle Data Schema file location and updates